- Clarence Mondale Fellow in American Studies

 University of Iowa (M.A., Ph.D.)

-Latinos/Latinas in the U.S.; U.S. social, cultural, urban, and labor history, the American West; race and ethnicity in the Americas
+Latinos/Latinas in the U.S.; U.S. social, cultural, urban, and labor history, food studies, the American West; race and ethnicity in the Americas

 Steel Barrio: The Great Mexican Migration to South Chicago, 1915-1940.
 New York: New York University Press, 2013.